martinos/blog/content/blog/replacing_strong_params.md

 ### Default Values

 With `strong_params` it can be hard to set a default value on `blank` data.
-But using functions it gets very trivial.
+But using these very simple functions it is very trivial.
 We can create a `default` function.

 ```ruby
 default = -> default, a { a.blank? ? default : a  }.curry